-What does it mean to “care about education”?
-Our vision is that all students will have access to the resources to succeed academically.
+What does it mean to care about education?
+Our vision at 7 Generation Games is that all students will have access to resources to succeed academically.

 No one is going to tell you that they don’t care about education or that they only want children from wealthy families to succeed …